ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 2.md

 - Atomicity - Either all of the statements that constitute a transaction are completely executed, or none of them are.
 That is, the transaction cannot be partially successful.
 - Consistency - The execution of a transaction must not break the integrity of the database.
-- Isolation: when multiple transaction are executed at the same time,  no transaction should be afffected by the results of other transactions.
+- Isolation: When multiple transaction are executed at the same time,  no transaction should be afffected by the results of other transactions.
 - Durability: Once a transaction has been committed, the resultant changes are not lost under any circumstances, such as system failure.

 #### Autonomous_Transaction